West HealthGallupMosaic

 About the Data:

-The West Health-Gallup Healthcare Affordability Index evaluates three key factors in determining Americans’ ability to afford healthcare:
+• The findings are informed by the West Health-Gallup Healthcare Affordability Index, which evaluates three key factors in determining Americans’ ability to afford healthcare:

-• Care avoidance: Has there been a time in the last three months when you or a member of your household had a health problem but did not seek treatment due to cost?
+• Care avoidance: Has there been a time in the last three months when you or a member of your household had a health problem, but you did not seek treatment due to the cost of care?

-• Skipped treatments: Has there been a time in the last three months when you or a member of your household was unable to pay for medicine that a doctor prescribed because you did not have enough money to pay for it?
+• Skipped treatments: Has there been a time in the last three months when you or a member of your household has been unable to pay for medicine or drugs that a doctor had prescribed for you because you did not have enough money to pay for them?

 • Difficulty today: If you needed access to quality healthcare today, would you be able to afford it?